Sierpinski Carpet Project

 Description of the project

-The Sierpinski Carpet project is a collective activity among children from 3 to 12 years old around the world.
-We want to build a giant geometric fractal, known as Sierpinski Carpet, with coloured squared stickers.
-This fractal was described by Waclaw Sierpinski in 1916 (but it was previously discovered by one of his PhD students, Stefan Mazurkievicz, in 1913).
+This fractal was described by Waclaw Sierpinski in 1916 (but it was previously discovered by one of his PhD student, Stefan Mazurkievicz, in 1913).
 It is constructed by dividing a square in 9 others of side 1/3 of the primitive and eliminating the square which occupies the central position, repeating this process in each of the squares that remain, at infinitum.
 We can see it better with this animated gif (see source):

 In each iteration, the number of squares is multiplied by 8 and instead the same side is 1/3 of the above.
 This produces a geometrical object with a gap of zero area but with infinite perimeter.
 How many stickers will need in each iteration?
 What is the area and perimeter of such iterations? and its height?
 Which iteration could cover our city?
 What applications has this fractal to?
 Did you know that there are chips with this design?
 You can see some calculations in the webpage by David Crespo.

 - To introduce the concept of fractal through a classic example as it is the Sierpinski carpet.